William Kissam Vanderbilt II: Legacy

 In 1931, Vanderbilt had the Krupp Germaniawerft in Kiel, Germany, build for him the 264-foot diesel yacht Alva.
 The Alva was donated by Vanderbilt to the U.S. Navy on November 4, 1941.
 The Alva was converted to a gunboat and commissioned as the USS Plymouth (PG-57) on December 29, 1941.
 The Plymouth was primarily employed as a convoy escort on the East Coast and in the Caribbean and was sunk by a torpedo from a German U-boat on August 5, 1943, at 21.39 with the loss of 95.

 By the 1940s, Vanderbilt had organized his will so that, upon his death, the Eagle's Nest property along with a $2 million upkeep fund would be given to Suffolk County, New York, to serve as a public museum.
 Since 1950, the site has operated as the Suffolk County Vanderbilt Museum.

+In 2025, Vanderbilt was inducted into the Motorsports Hall of Fame of America.